 You can even include the Yelp badge on your website or email signature.
 It will encourage new visitors to check out your reviews and possibly even remind them to review you themselves.

-Facebook is another platform that works for almost every type of business.
+Facebook marketing is another marketing avenue and platform that works for almost every type of business.

 Whether you’re offering a service or a physical product, you can leverage the power of Facebook Reviews.

 To get more customer reviews, all you need to do is set up a Review Tab on your business page, make sure it’s easy to find, and you’re good to go.

 Go to your Page’s Settings tab, scroll down to the Edit Page section to where it says “Reviews,” and turn them on.

 Not all Facebook’s Pages display reviews, so you’ll need to look at your Template options.